 - being a guest on a colleague’s podcast,

 - leveraging the network of a well-established authority in your niche by smartly responding to questions from their audience that they might have overlooked in their comments,

 - participating in online forums and discussions.

 Engagements help you increase your visibility and build positive relationships within your industry.
-To get people to notice you and reach out or reciprocate, many times, you have to make the first move.
+You often have to make the first move to get people to notice you and reach out or reciprocate.

 Some ways to engage with social media content from other people are:

 - reposting their work.

 - giving them credit for inspiring your work,